ktpbu/ktpdatabase/README.md

 ### How to Run the Scrapers
 IMPORTANT: PLEASE DO NOT RUN THE SCRAPERS UNLESS YOU ARE FAMILIAR WITH SCRAPING, SUPABASE, and DOCKER.

-Ensure that the Docker Desktop is installed and running before running the scrapers.
 The scrapers are located at the path `./backend/scrapers`, and can be directly running using virtual environments.
 To streamline the entire process, the scrapers were Dockerized and can be run using shell scripts located at the path `./backend/scrapers`.
+Ensure that the Docker Desktop is installed and running before running the scraper scripts.

 #### How to Run the Scrapers Locally
 1. Navigate to the `backend/scripts` folder.